503Dev/mapache3d/docs/index.rst

-Welcome to the mariner documentation!
+Welcome to the mapache documentation!
 =====================================

-Mariner is a web interface for controlling MSLA 3D Printers based on `ChiTu controllers <https://www.chitusystems.com/>`_.
-These are controllers commonly used on 3D Printers by many brands such as Elegoo and Phrozen, making mariner compatible with a wide range of printers.
+mapache is a web interface for controlling MSLA 3D Printers based on `ChiTu controllers <https://www.chitusystems.com/>`_.
+These are controllers commonly used on 3D Printers by many brands such as Elegoo and Phrozen, making mapache compatible with a wide range of printers.

 |Screenshot|